ccard/csci565Project3/README.md

 - `HAL_9000.py`: a Flask-based python HTTP web server that functions as the tracking server for our distributed file system.

-- `peer.py`: one of the peers on operating in the distributed file system.
+- `peer.py`: one of the peers operating in the distributed file system.
 It functions as the user interface as well as a peer node.
 It is responsible for keeping the tracking server up to date with the files it has and can serve.
 It is also responsible for querying for files as well as downloading